 Temporary keys

-Create temporary Access Keys by settingdurationSeconds to the desired duration in seconds.
-Temporary keys expire after the specified duration, which can be of any length.
+To create temporary access keys, setdurationSeconds to the desired duration in seconds.
+Temporary keys expire after the specified duration.

 To begin, create a JSON object that defines durationSeconds.
-The example below creates a key with a 300 second (5 minute) duration.
+The following example creates a key with a 300-second (5-minute) duration.

 data.json